Revocable Living Trust - How it Works for Beneficiaries

 Because the assets are inside the trust, the trust directs how the assets are distributed, based on your wishes.
 You do not have to rely on a will to transfer your assets.
 It helps avoid the court process to change the title of your assets after your death to your heirs.
 That certainly is a big advantage and can allow your heirs to receive the assets more quickly.

 The contents of the trust remain private.
-A trust does not go through the North Carolina probate process and become a matter of public record.
+A trust does not go through the North Carolina probate process and becomes a matter of public record.

 Common Misconceptions About an NC Revocable Living Trust